lubranoa/CS-271-F21-Portfolio-Project/README.md

 <!-- Usage -->
 ## Usage

-To use this program, the project must be opened in Visual Studio 2019 using the project's [solution file](/Project.sln).
+To use this program, the project was to be opened in Visual Studio 2019 using the project's [solution file](/Project.sln).
 The program will not work unless the Irvine32 Library has been successfully extracted into the `C:\` directory, which was the required installation location for this course.
 The `Irvine.zip` file can be downloaded from the web page ["Getting Started with MASM and Visual Studio 2019"][asm-irvine-url] by Kip Irvine.
 This also contains environment setup and running instructions that may be different than what the professor of CS 271 required.

 To run the program after opening `Project.sln` in Visual Studio, go to debug and select 'Run Without Debugging' or press `Ctrl` + `F5`.
 Then, follow directions until the end of the program.
 The output should look like the example below.